ZZYZX/png2argb/README.md

 # png2argb
 A tool written in C to convert PNG image data into Xlib-compatible cardinal argb buffer.
+It basically lets you embed raw image resources into your X11 programs.
 Can be used as the data parameter to `XChangeProperty()` like so:

     ...